 Stylish silver ring made by upcycling a silver spoon.
 Handmade in Uppingham by Mark Evans.
 Gift Box included.

-Originally made and hallmarked in Sheffield in 1922, this ring bears the maker’s mark for James Deacon & Sons Ltd. They used to have a factory at Sidney Works on Matilda St. in Sheffield.
+Originally made and hallmarked in London in 1912, this ring bears the maker’s mark for David Phillips.

 Mark uses his silversmithing skills learnt in the 1970’s to create rings using ornate silver spoons.
 He selects a variety of different silver spoons which have the right thickness of silver to form into a ring.
 If the silver is too thin or too thick, it won’t work.